 - Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

-Research Fellow, Institute of Advanced Studies and Visiting Professor, Faculty of Health and Medical Sciences, University of Surrey, Guildford
+Research Fellow, Institute of Advanced Studies, University of Surrey, Guildford

 Principal Investigator, Tianjin Key Laboratory of Ionic-Molecular Function of Cardiovascular Disease, Tianjin Institute of Cardiology, Tianjin